Shingyx/koa-shell/README.md

 _koa-shell_ is a configurable REST-based web server used to execute shell commands, bundled with a web application for convenience.

-This can be used to remotely send commands to a host running on the local network, which may be managing a smart home network or hosting a network drive.
+This can be used to remotely send commands to a computer running on the local network, e.g. one used to manage a smart home network or host a network drive.
 This can be done through the REST API directly or through the bundled web application.

 _koa-shell_ is intended to only be used from within the the local network.
-I would not recommend exposing this server to the Internet.
+I would not recommend exposing this server to the Internet without additional security layers.

 ![Screenshot](https://raw.github.com/Shingyx/koa-shell/master/.github/screenshot.jpg)